cccbr/runningatower/content/docs/010-introduction/index.md

 ### Communication; keeping things running smoothly

 Communication with people external to the band.
 Liaison with relevant authorities, Faculties, Contact details, Promotion.
-Communications within a group of ringers are covered in 'Building a Team. |
+Communications within a group of ringers are covered in [Building a Team](../090-BuildingaTeam).

 ### Formalities; being compliant, safe and successful